ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     You'll see a list of data stores and when they were last updated.
 Here's an example:

     ![Example of GetDataStore cmdlet and results](media/EDM-GetDataStore-example.png)

+We recommend using Task Scheduler to automate Steps 5-6

 Now that you have set up your custom sensitive information type with EDM, you can use it with your Microsoft cloud services.